Rhapsodizer/CC_Project/README.md

 (just a plain list of the main technology you used, which include libraries, coding languages, concepts, etc.)
 The project is a combination of *Python*, *Processing* and *Supercollider* languages.
 It has been optimized for Windows, Linux and MacOS operating system.
 - As for *Python* *tkinter* and *threading* are the main libraries used to create the independent windows; *osc* messages are the main mean of communication among the parts.
-- As for Processing...
+- As for Processing, it has been chosen for its versatility.
+Different libraries has been used, such *Osc* for communications between modules, *Minim* for audio analysis and *OpenCV* for video processing.
-- As For Supercollider...
+- As For Supercollider, it has been chosen for its real-time sound generation power.
+Sounds can be created and modified during play.

 ## 3. Loop Station Manager <a name="loop-station"></a>